Width Parameters for Minimum Flow Decomposition: Preliminaries

-\begin{definition} Given a flow $f:E(G)\to\Y$ on $G$, a \textit{flow decomposition} of size $k$ of $(G,f)$ is a family of $s$-$t$ paths $\mathcal{P} = (P_1,\dots,P_k)$ and weights $(w_1,\dots,w_k)\in\Y^k$ such that $f = w_1P_1 + \dots + w_kP_k$. \end{definition}
+\begin{definition} Given a flow $f:E(G)\to\Y$ on $G$, a \textit{flow decomposition} of size $k$ of $f$ is a family of $s$-$t$ paths $\mathcal{P} = (P_1,\dots,P_k)$ and weights $(w_1,\dots,w_k)\in\Y^k$ such that $f = w_1P_1 + \dots + w_kP_k$. \end{definition}

-\begin{definition} For a flow $f$ on $G$, let $\mfdsize{G}{f}$ be the smallest size of a flow decomposition of $(G,f)$ using weights in $\Y$.
+\begin{definition} For a flow $f$ on $G$, let $\mfdsize{G}{f}$ be the size of a smallest flow decomposition of $f$ using weights in $\Y$.
 We denote by \mfdn and \mfdz the problems of finding a flow decomposition of smallest size for $\Y = \N$ and $\Y = \Z$, respectively. \end{definition}

-We let $\Vert f\Vert$ denote the maximum norm on flows, and write $f\equiv_2 g$ if and only if the flows $f$ and $g$ have the same parity on all edges, that is, for all edges $e\in E(G)$, $f(e)$ is odd if and only if $g(e)$ is odd.
-An important tool we use to analyse graph structure is the \textit{width}: \begin{definition} We define $\width{G}$ as the minimum number of $s$-$t$ paths in a DAG $G$ needed to cover all edges in $E(G)$. \end{definition} Sets of paths and non-negative flows are equivalent, in the sense that you can transform one to the other.
+We let $\Vert f\Vert = \max_{e \in E} |f(e)|$ denote the maximum norm on flows, and write $f\equiv_2 g$ if and only if the flows $f$ and $g$ have the same parity on all edges, that is, for all edges $e\in E(G)$, $f(e)$ is odd if and only if $g(e)$ is odd.
+An important tool we use to analyse graph structure is the \textit{width}: \begin{definition} We define $\width{G}$ as the minimum number of $s$-$t$ paths in a DAG $G$ needed to cover all edges in $E(G)$. \end{definition} \Cref{def:width} is a variant of the more common problem of finding a minimum number of paths to cover all vertices.
+Sets of paths and flows are equivalent in the sense that one can be transformed into the other.
 Given a set of $s$-$t$ paths $\mathcal{P}$ on $G$, we can define a unique flow $f_\mathcal{P} = \sum_{p\in\mathcal{P}} p$ that counts the number of paths on every edge.
-Conversely, given a non-negative flow $f:E(G)\to\N$, we can define a path cover $\mathcal{P}_f$ by the \textit{Flow Decomposition Theorem}, simply by decomposing the flow into weight $1$ paths.
+Conversely, given a flow $f:E(G)\to\N$, we can define a path cover $\mathcal{P}_f$ by the \textit{Flow Decomposition Theorem}~\cite{ahyja1993network}, simply by decomposing the flow into weight $1$ paths.
 It holds that $\width{G} = \min \{ \val{f} \mid f(e) > 0\, \forall e\in E(G)\}$ is equal to the value of a minimum covering flow.
 We say that a path cover induces a flow and vice versa.

-\Cref{def:width} is a variant of the more common problem of finding a minimum number of paths to cover all vertices, and both variants can be computed in $O(nm)$ time.
-This can be done by finding a covering flow that is larger than a minimum covering flow on all edges, and then finding decrementing paths, until there is no $s$-$t$ path of weight $>1$ anymore.
-This can be formulated as a reduction from minimum flow to a maximum flow instance~\cite{ahyja1993network, orlin2013max}.
+We can find such a minimum covering flow in $O(m^{1+o(1)})$ time~\cite{chen2025maximum}, and find the induced path cover in additional time $O(\width{G} \cdot n)$, since in DAGs, every path is of length at most $n-1$.